 It’s quite common for an organization to have multiple warehouses:

-COVID brought with it supply chain disruptions, inventory shortages and shipping and logistics headaches at every turn.
-With all the uncertainty, many warehouse and distribution centers are weighing the benefits of warehouse consolidation with the needs of their customers.
+COVID brought with it supply chain disruptions, inventory shortages and shipping and logistics headaches which are ongoing.
+With all the uncertainty today, many warehouse and distribution centers are weighing the benefits of warehouse consolidation with the needs of their customers.
 In some cases, managing multiple warehouses spreads warehousing operations too thin.

 Consolidating warehouses into one facility centralizes operations and streamlines processes.
 But with demand on the rise, how can you manage operations in fewer facilities?
 Automated storage and retrieval systems (ASRS) are highly dense solutions which consolidate inventory into a smaller, compact footprint.
 Operating on the “goods to person” principle, systems such as the Vertical Lift Module, Vertical Buffer Module, Vertical Carousel Module or Horizontal Carousel Module, can bring inventory directly to an operator at an ergonomic access opening.
 ASRS can support consolidating warehouses by increasing capacity, reducing costs and improving inventory control.